Commitment to Success

 Many students also complete at least one internship during their time as a student at SBU.
 The relationships students develop with faculty often build connections that lead to these internship opportunities.
 SBU students have completed a variety of internships, including opportunities at large IT companies, area businesses, professional sports organizations, churches, and so many more.
 Companies and organizations enjoy having SBU students as interns because of their academic preparedness and the work ethic instilled in them.
 For example, The Heritage Foundation in Washington, D.C., has just one accounting internship available each year and has given that position to an SBU student four of the past five years.

 We have had terrific interns from SBU.
 The SBU interns were knowledgeable, diligent, self-motivated, and made valuable contributions to our team.

 Internship opportunities, community involvement and faculty connections all help lead to career placement upon graduation.
 Various career fairs and networking opportunities are held across campus each year and the Career Services office helps provide valuable job search resources.
 Faculty encourage students to work hard and pursue great career opportunities, while using their own connections to help build a student’s network.
-For example, graduates from the department of computer and information science have achieved 100% job placement within one month of graduation for 12 of the past 14 years!
+For example, graduates from the computer and information science programs have achieved 100% job placement within one month of graduation for 12 of the past 14 years!